 Since you are going to see a lot of words thrown around on bottles of vanilla, this clarification may help.
 Bourbon-Madagascar vanilla and Mexican vanilla are made from the strain v.planifolia and Tahitian vanilla and “West Indian” Vanilla from the v.tahitiensis and v.pompona strains respectively.
 Each has varying characteristics, though I have only tried McCormick’s two versions, Nielsen-Massey Bourbon-Madagascar (nice) and a watered down Mexican bottle bought at a resort made from the same bean.
 Hands down, the Nielsen wins as do the straight beans themselves.
 But let’s face it, if you bake alot, those beans get mighty pricey and even the bottles add up.
 What to do?
 Enter homemade vanilla.

-I scoured the internet after reading that this was in fact possible to make homemade vanilla extract from the fabulous Joy the Baker.
-No doubt if you find well-priced beans this makes more vanilla extract than the average family can use in a year AND being it is not watered down, higher strength.
+If you find well-priced beans this makes more vanilla extract than the average family can use in a year AND being it is not watered down, higher strength.
 This will last indefinitely.

 Homemade Vanilla Extract